 Biomedical Device Technology

 Surgical Site Infections (SSIs) are a significant concern worldwide.
 SSIs caused by S. aureus account for about 20 percent of all SSIs in the United States.
 S. aureus is a challenging pathogen, with many factors that enable host immune evasion and resistance to antibiotics.
-The purpose of STRIVE is to determine if an investigational S. aureus vaccine can prevent SSIs in patients who undergo elective spinal fusion surgery.
-The STRIVE study is also evaluating the safety of the vaccine in patients.
-St. David’s Medical Center, St. David’s North Austin Medical Center, and St. David’s Round Rock Medical Center are proud to be a part of this groundbreaking study, which could lead to safer surgeries around the world.
+Our SSI research continues to be done at St. David’s Medical Center, St. David’s North Austin Medical Center, and St. David’s Round Rock Medical Center, which could lead to safer surgeries around the world.

 Please contact the Office of Research if you have interest in collaboration: firstname.lastname@example.org